crbyxwpzfl/fpaper/README.md

 todo - read as much prefs stuff into memory as feasable instead of constantly hitting nvs

+planed - do not hardcode firmware link istead querry latest release and compare to current version

 planed - fix feedlog and serial print so serial needs \r\n and silence epd and mqtt lib

 vision - this perhaps is stoopid but somehow encrypt hkdfs until used so a leak/dump is not catastrophic